cmaneu/xaml-coding-guidelines/README.md

 The attributes are more important than any others because:
 - They identify the uniqueness of that control,
-- The identify that the control is used elsewere (storybard, code behind, binding, ...).
+- They identify that the control is used elsewere (storybard, code behind, binding, ...).

 Getting this attribute at top help to identify these controls, and ensure any changes made to that control are done carefully.